alivaditis/Rancid-Tomatillos/README.md

 [Deployed Project](https://rancid-tomatillos-gules.vercel.app/)

 ## Description
-Rancid Tomatillos is a website that uses the fetch API to display details about a movie.
+Rancid Tomatillos is a website that uses the fetch API to display details about movies.
 On the home page, there is a list of movies with their corresponding ratings.
 A user can click on a movie to view more details of the movie, such as release date, genres, runtime, a trailer, and an overview.

 ## Learning Goals
 - Gain competency with React fundamentals